Terrance Mitchell: Cleveland Browns

 On March 15, 2018, Mitchell signed a three-year, $12 million contract with the Cleveland Browns, reuniting with John Dorsey who was the general manager with the Chiefs.
-He forced 2 fumbles and recovered one, in the second game 18-21 loss against the New Orleans Saints.
-He had a game-sealing interception in the third game 21-17 win against the New York Jets.
+He forced 2 fumbles and recovered one, in the second game 21–18 loss against the New Orleans Saints.
+He had a game-sealing interception in the third game 21–17 win against the New York Jets.
 Mitchell started the first four games of the season at right cornerback, before suffering a broken wrist in Week 4 against the Oakland Raiders.
 He was placed on injured reserve on October 2, 2018.
 He was activated off injured reserve on December 8, 2018.
 He started 3 of the last 4 games, tallying 19 tackles and 3 passes defensed.
 He finished the season with 38 tackles, one interception, 6 passes defensed, 2 forced fumbles and one fumble recovery.

 In 2019, he appeared in 15 games with 4 starts, collecting 21 tackles and one interception.
 He did not play a snap in the seventh game against the New England Patriots.

 In 2020, second-year player Greedy Williams was expected to be the starter at right cornerback opposite Denzel Ward, but was lost for the season with a nerve injury in his shoulder that he suffered midway through training camp.
 Mitchell was named the starter instead for all 16 games and both playoff contests.
 He posted 65 tackles (2 for loss), 3 forced fumbles and 13 passes defensed.

 Houston Texans (second stint)

-On March 24, 2021, Mitchell signed a two-year contract worth up to $7.5 million with the Houston Texans.
+On March 24, 2021, Mitchell signed a two-year contract worth up to $7.5 million with the Texans.
 He was named a starting cornerback in 2021, recording 60 tackles, three forced fumbles, 10 passes defensed and one interceptions in 14 games and 13 starts.

 On March 10, 2022, Mitchell was released by the Texans.